AbraaoCF/zero-trust/policy-engine/README.md

 ### Start the system

+> First of all, the content of the [policies](./opa-policies/) should be inside a git repository folder named `git-repo` (this is the name referenced on the docker-compose, but it can be adjusted) for opal to have it as its data source.

 To start the system just use docker and run the following comand on the root directory:

 ```bash